 - Juice of 1 large lemon

-- 1 cup vegetable broth (Or more depending on how thick you like the sauce to be)
+- 1 cup vegetable broth (Add more if you prefer the sauce to be thinner)

 - 8 oz bag of frozen spinach

 - Sea salt and pepper to taste

 - 1 box of your favorite pasta